Halabja massacre: Allegations of Iranian involvement

-2006 Halabja memorial riot
+2006 Halabja memorial protest

 In March 2003, the Monument of Halabja Martyrs was built in the still largely ruined city.
-On 16 March 2006, a few thousand angry residents, many of them students in high school or university, rioted at the site in protest of what they perceived as the neglect of the living and capitalizing on the massacre by the Kurdish leadership.
-The memorial was set on fire, destroying most of its archives; a student protester was shot dead by the police and dozens of people were injured.
+On 16 March 2006, a few thousand residents, many of them students in high school or university, demonstrated at the site in protest of what they perceived as the neglect of living Halabjans and the Kurdish leadership's commodification of the tragedy.
+The memorial was set on fire, destroying most of its archives; student protestor Kurda Ahmed was shot dead by the police and dozens of people were injured.
 It was later rebuilt as the Halabja Memorial Monument, also known as Halabja Monument and Peace Museum.